 Outside of the library, the wall extends beyond the building (a Safdie signature) and fronts "Library Plaza" which has an outdoor gathering space, water feature, and plaza.
-The outside "retail" spaces are used by community organizations including the local NPR radio station, K, and a fantastic community writing support organization, the Community Writing Center, which also functions as a community outreach initiative of the Salt Lake City Community College.
+The outside "retail" spaces are used by community organizations including one of the city's NPR radio stations, KCPW, and a fantastic community writing support organization, the Community Writing Center, which functions as a community outreach initiative of the Salt Lake City Community College.

 The spaces above the ground floor of the outer wall are set up as intimate reading areas, organized like college library carrels but without walls, with comfortable reading desks, nooks, and occasional soft seating (couches and chairs).